Simulation of a generalized asset exchange model with investment and income mechanisms: Results

 Another measure of wealth inequality is the fraction of the population with wealth above the average wealth.
 This fraction has an interesting dependence on the investment fraction $\FI$.
 If $\FI = 0$, the \gedi\ model reduces to the original yard-sale model plus the added income $\U$.
 The result is that eventually one agent gains almost all of the wealth and the other agents have wealth $\approx \U$.
 For $\FI = 0^+$ the fraction of agents with wealth above the average is $\approx 0.38$, a value that increases with $\U$, but is always less than 0.5.
 The fraction then slowly decreases as $\FI$ is increased (see Fig.~\ref{above}).
 The jump in $\FI$ from near 0 to 0.38 can be explained as follows.
 Any investment leads to agents gaining and losing wealth, and prevents one agent from gaining all the wealth, because richer agents can lose wealth through investment and overall gains in investment are distributed to other agents.
 For small investment fractions, a significant fraction of the population has a wealth slightly above average.
 As the investment fraction increases, the wealthiest agents benefit more, but the fraction of agents with wealth above the average declines.

-The value of the Pareto index for high wealth, the value of $\beta$ in the exponential distribution $\Pi (w) \sim e^{-\beta w}$ for low wealth, the range of the transition region between Boltzmann-like behavior and power law behavior, and the value of the Gini coefficients all depend on the values of the various parameters (see Table~\ref{table1}).
+The value of the Pareto index for high wealth, the value of $\beta$ in the exponential distribution $\Pi (w) \sim e^{-\beta w}$ for low wealth, the range of the transition region between Boltzmann-like behavior and power law behavior, and the values of the Gini coefficients all depend on the values of the various parameters (see Table~\ref{table1}).
 These quantities are not independent because increased inequality correlates with a greater Gini wealth coefficient, smaller Pareto index, larger $\beta$, and a smaller width of the transition region.
-For example, as $G_w$ increases, the Pareto index decreases, because a smaller Pareto index indicates that it is more probable to have agents with very large wealth leading to greater inequality; and $\beta$ increases, which means there are more people with low wealth.
+For example, as $G_w$ increases, the Pareto index decreases, because a smaller Pareto index indicates that it is more probable to have agents with very large wealth leading to greater inequality.
+Our numerical results are independent of $N$ for $N \gtrsim 1000$.

-The Gini wealth coefficient $G_w$ increases with $\lambda$, because increasing $\lambda$ causes wealthier agents to receive more wealth from the distribution mechanism.
+The qualitative dependencies of various measures of the wealth distribution are summarized in Table~\ref{table1}.
+For example, $G_w$ increases with $\lambda$, because increasing $\lambda$ causes wealthier agents to receive more wealth from the distribution mechanism.
 As the fraction of wealth invested $\FI$ increases, $G_w$ increases, because wealthier agents gain more by investment on the average.
 As $g$ is increased, there is more growth due to investment benefiting all agents, and hence $G_w$ decreases.
 For increases in $\FI$ or $\lam$, the Gini income coefficient $\gi$ decreases, because as wealthy agents create more wealth, some of this wealth trickles down as income for poorer agents.
 Both Gini coefficients decrease as the guaranteed income $\U$ is increased, because this income is given to all agents and hence tends to equalize the income and then the wealth of the agents.
-These qualitative dependencies are summarized in Table~\ref{table1}.